Reki43/DigitalOcean-Tutorial/README.md

 ```
 doctl auth switch --context < Your context name >
 ```
+> [!NOTE]

-**Note:** The command switches the current settings in `doctl` to use a different context, letting you switch between different API tokens or configurations.
+> The command switches the current settings in `doctl` to use a different context, letting you switch between different API tokens or configurations.

 5. Type the following command to confirm you have successfully authorized `doctl`